What is Control of Documented Information?

 - Managing & Controlling Documents

-If you are implementing a new or updated quality management system (QMS) into your business under ISO 9001:2015, you are required to have relevant documentation that coincides with it.
-There are several types of documentation that can be used to serve this purpose, including records, reports, policies, and more.
+If you are implementing a new or updated quality management system (QMS) in your business under ISO 9001:2015, you are required to have relevant documentation that coincides with it.
+Several types of documentation can serve this purpose, including records, reports, policies, and more.

-The entire process of organizing updated documentation according to ISO 9001 is commonly referred to as having a “control of documented information.”
-Like its name suggests, ISO 9001 requires that you have a “controlled,” or organized set of documents that reflect the details of your quality management system.
+The entire process of organizing updated documentation according to ISO 9001 is commonly referred to as having “control of documented information.”
+As its name suggests, ISO 9001 requires that you have a “controlled” or organized set of documents that reflect the details of your quality management system.

-When it comes to controlling documented information, there should not be a question of if you should do it, but rather why you should do it.
+When it comes to controlling documented information, the question should not be whether or not you should do it, but rather why you should do it.
 There are a few reasons why it is beneficial for organizations of all types to control documented information.

 Controlling documented information keeps your business organized; when it comes to ISO 9001 certification, this is very important.
 You will need to be able to show your ISO 9001 auditor that you have organized your quality management system documents with the most updated information and have it available and within reach for management and employees who need to refer to it.
 Otherwise, you could be considered nonconformist and will lose certification.